 Sometimes a chef from Gil’s Elegant Catering will conduct a class, or another local chef might come to make their signature dish.
 All classes are demonstration classes—so while you won’t actually get their hands dirty, you will get to sample a bite of the finished product.
 The Dallas Arboretum is open, and most classes are on Mondays or Wednesdays around noon.

-Young Chefs Academy is located just outside Dallas in the Fort Worth area, but it’s absolutely worth the drive for any kids who love to be in the kitchen.
-YCA was established in 2003 and makes a point to teach kids about safety, etiquette, nutrition, and more during each course.
+Young Chefs Academy is located just outside Dallas in the Fort Worth area, but it's worth the drive for any kids who love to be in the kitchen.
+YCA was established in 2003 and made a point to teach kids about safety, etiquette, nutrition, and more during each course.

 Weekly classes are held at YCA and are all based around a monthly theme.
 All of the school's offerings help kids improve their skillset.
 Courses start with KinderCooks, recommended for ages four to six, and range up to SeniorChefs.

 For kids who are serious about their culinary skills, enroll them in the Young Chefs Academy MasterChef Program, where they can earn patches for participating in classes and eventually become certified MasterChef.